Jade Capital Advisors LLC Invests $1.68 Million in Deere & Company (NYSE:DE)

-Jade Capital Advisors LLC bought a new position in shares of Deere & Company (NYSE:DE) in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor bought 5,000 shares of the industrial products company’s stock, valued at approximately $1,675,000.
+Jade Capital Advisors LLC bought a new position in shares of Deere & Company (NYSE:DE) during the third quarter, Holdings Channel.com reports.
+The firm bought 5,000 shares of the industrial products company’s stock, valued at approximately $1,675,000.

-Several other institutional investors have also added to or reduced their stakes in DE.
-Guidance Point Advisors LLC purchased a new stake in shares of Deere & Company in the third quarter valued at about $25,000.
-Delos Wealth Advisors LLC acquired a new stake in shares of Deere & Company during the second quarter worth about $26,000.
-PSI Advisors LLC acquired a new stake in shares of Deere & Company during the third quarter worth about $30,000.
-Newbridge Financial Services Group Inc. lifted its position in shares of Deere & Company by 128.2% during the second quarter.
-Newbridge Financial Services Group Inc. now owns 89 shares of the industrial products company’s stock worth $31,000 after purchasing an additional 50 shares in the last quarter.
-Finally, Canton Hathaway LLC acquired a new stake in shares of Deere & Company during the third quarter worth about $36,000.
-74.81% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds also recently made changes to their positions in the company.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its stake in shares of Deere & Company by 12.9% during the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 55,158 shares of the industrial products company’s stock worth $19,455,000 after buying an additional 6,303 shares during the last quarter.
+Liberty Wealth Management LLC raised its stake in shares of Deere & Company by 48,797.9% during the second quarter.
+Liberty Wealth Management LLC now owns 46,453 shares of the industrial products company’s stock worth $75,000 after buying an additional 46,358 shares during the last quarter.
+Azimuth Capital Management LLC raised its stake in shares of Deere & Company by 1.1% during the second quarter.
+Azimuth Capital Management LLC now owns 3,937 shares of the industrial products company’s stock worth $1,389,000 after buying an additional 41 shares during the last quarter.
+Ensign Peak Advisors Inc raised its stake in shares of Deere & Company by 26.7% during the second quarter.
+Ensign Peak Advisors Inc now owns 62,477 shares of the industrial products company’s stock worth $22,036,000 after buying an additional 13,155 shares during the last quarter.
+Finally, Bridgewater Associates LP bought a new stake in shares of Deere & Company during the second quarter worth approximately $26,604,000.
+Institutional investors own 74.81% of the company’s stock.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, February 8th.
-Stockholders of record on Friday, December 31st will be paid a dividend of $1.05 per share.
-The ex-dividend date of this dividend is Thursday, December 30th.
-This represents a $4.20 dividend on an annualized basis and a dividend yield of 1.13%.
-Deere & Company’s dividend payout ratio (DPR) is 22.12%.

-In other news, insider John H. Stone sold 10,035 shares of the business’s stock in a transaction dated Tuesday, November 30th.
+In related news, insider John H. Stone sold 10,035 shares of the stock in a transaction on Tuesday, November 30th.
 The shares were sold at an average price of $348.82, for a total transaction of $3,500,408.70.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Insiders own 0.24% of the company’s stock.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Corporate insiders own 0.24% of the company’s stock.

-DE has been the topic of a number of recent research reports.
+Deere & Company (NYSE:DE) last announced its earnings results on Wednesday, November 24th.
+The industrial products company reported $4.12 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $3.90 by $0.22.
+Deere & Company had a net margin of 13.55% and a return on equity of 37.66%.
+The business had revenue of $10.28 billion during the quarter, compared to analysts’ expectations of $10.48 billion.
+During the same quarter in the prior year, the company posted $2.39 earnings per share.
+The firm’s revenue was up 18.7% on a year-over-year basis.
+On average, equities research analysts anticipate that Deere & Company will post 22.21 EPS for the current year.

+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, February 8th.
+Investors of record on Friday, December 31st will be issued a dividend of $1.05 per share.
+This represents a $4.20 annualized dividend and a yield of 1.13%.
+The ex-dividend date is Thursday, December 30th.
+Deere & Company’s payout ratio is 22.12%.

+Several equities research analysts have commented on the stock.
+Evercore ISI upped their target price on shares of Deere & Company from $354.00 to $415.00 in a research note on Monday, November 29th.
 Robert W. Baird upped their target price on shares of Deere & Company from $425.00 to $475.00 in a research note on Friday, January 7th.
-Morgan Stanley upped their target price on shares of Deere & Company from $442.00 to $485.00 and gave the stock an “overweight” rating in a research note on Friday, November 26th.
-Zacks Investment Research lowered shares of Deere & Company from a “buy” rating to a “hold” rating and set a $375.00 target price on the stock. in a research note on Friday, November 19th.
-Barclays upped their target price on shares of Deere & Company from $400.00 to $415.00 and gave the stock an “overweight” rating in a research note on Thursday, January 13th.
-Finally, Jefferies Financial Group reiterated a “buy” rating and issued a $450.00 price target on shares of Deere & Company in a research note on Friday, December 3rd.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and twelve have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Deere & Company has a consensus rating of “Buy” and a consensus target price of $417.82.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of Deere & Company from $375.00 to $398.00 and gave the company a “hold” rating in a research note on Monday, November 29th.
+Stifel Nicolaus upped their target price on shares of Deere & Company from $430.00 to $445.00 and gave the company a “buy” rating in a research note on Monday, November 29th.
+Finally, DA Davidson assumed coverage on shares of Deere & Company in a research note on Friday, December 17th.
+They issued a “buy” rating and a $400.00 target price for the company.
+One analyst has rated the stock with a sell rating, three have given a hold rating and twelve have given a buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average target price of $417.82.

 Deere & Co engages in the manufacture and distribution of equipment used in agriculture, construction, forestry and turf care.
 It operates through the following segments: Agriculture and Turf, Construction and Forestry and Financial Services.
 The Agriculture and Turf segment focuses on the distribution and manufacture of a full line of agriculture and turf equipment and related service parts.